British realised ruling India difficult as army turned nationalistic under INA influence: Adm Arun Prakash | Politics

 - India

-Admiral Arun Prakash on Saturday said at the end of World War II, the spirit of the INA had permeated into the consciousness of the regular Indian armed forces, forcing the British to realise that it would be difficult to continue to rule India.
+Admiral Arun Prakash has said at the end of World War II, the spirit of the INA had permeated into the consciousness of the regular Indian armed forces, forcing the British to realise that it would be difficult to continue to rule India.

-The former Naval chief who was here to deliver the 'Sarat Chandra Bose Lecture' also described Subhas Chandra Bose, also referred to as Netaji, as a military icon with a strategic vision who had planned a liberation war from two sides of the Indian sub-continent.
+The former Naval chief, who was here on Saturday to deliver the 'Sarat Chandra Bose Lecture' described Subhas Chandra Bose, also referred to as Netaji, as a military icon with a strategic vision, who had planned a liberation war from two sides of the Indian subcontinent.

 The former Naval chief pointed out that though the Indian armed forces post-independence had accepted the INA slogan 'Jai Hind' and song 'Kadam, Kadam Badhaye Ja' (March onward), it had shied from accepting back INA soldiers or giving them their due place in military history.